galaux/galaux.github.io/cv_en.md

   - See [Other IT experience]({{ site.url }}/cv/en/#other-it-experience)

 - [Société Générale](http://societegenerale.fr/) – Paris – from 10/2011 to 09/2012
-  - Developped a set of complex marketing websites
+  - Developed a set of complex marketing websites
   - Java EE, Wicket, Spring, JMS, Maven, SVN, Eclipse, Scrum

 - [Linagora](http://www.linagora.com/) – Paris – from 10/2009 to 06/2011
-  - Developped a JavaScript/XUL connector for the [OBM email/calendar solution](http://www.obm.org/)
+  - Developed a JavaScript/XUL connector for the [OBM email/calendar solution](http://www.obm.org/)
   - Provided level 3 support for a wide range of open source application and frameworks (Tomcat, …) on Linux
   - Provided support and advised companies using open source software regarding configuration, deployment, migrations, evolutions, bug corrections on Linux
   - Wrote technological surveys on open source Java solutions regarding clients requirements